 How to kill time in England when stuck waiting for a new Driver’s License and International Driver’s Permit to arrive from Australia?
-A road trip to the beautiful Cornish coast, of course!
+A road trip to southwest England’s captivating Cornish coast…

 Time is ticking on and Reg is getting itchy wheels to go on a new adventure.

-Starting with the ferry across from Portsmouth to St Malo (France), we then have to be in Spain for our good friend’s 50th birthday in October.
-But as we’re already in September, at this rate we’ll never get there for the party!
+Once the licences arrive, the rough plan starts with the ferry across from Portsmouth to St Malo (France), we then have to be in Spain for our good friend’s 50th birthday in October.
+But as we’re already in September, at this rate we’ll never get there for the party.

-The pretty drive from Street (Somerset), takes about two and a half hours to Bude; decided to break up the journey to Penzance.
-Having first visited Cornwall in 1985 and then again 2009, I was really looking forward to another visit.
+The scenic drive from Street (Somerset), takes about two and a half hours to Bude, although decide to break the journey up and visit Penzance.
+Having first visited Cornwall in 1985 and then again 2009, I’m really looking forward to another visit.

-I’ve always loved Cornwall for it’s rugged cliffs, gorgeous long beaches, windswept scenery, quaint cove villages, lovely locals with devilish accents, and scrumptious heart-attack food!
+Cornwall is one of my favourite spots in England.
+Rugged cliffs, gorgeous long beaches, windswept scenery, quaint cove villages, lovely locals with devilish accents, and scrumptious heart-attack food make up Cornwall.

-Wooda Farm Holiday Park, Poughill -£22/pitch, 2 people, includes power
+Wooda Farm Holiday Park, Poughill – £22/pitch for 2 people and includes power

 Excellent facilities in this lovely campsite.
 Hedges are planted between most pitches so you have more privacy than the – (although Freshwater Beach Holiday Park is a much more open-spaced site).